 2. Check the Gutters and Assess the Roof

 After curb appeal, the roof of your home is what will most likely catch the eye of inspectors and appraisers, who will most certainly examine it.
-Be sure, then, to check the roof (and gutters) before inspections and appraisals when selling your house in Cincinnati.
+Be sure, then, to check the roof (and gutters) before inspections and appraisals when selling your house in Greater Cincinnati Area.

 Clean the gutters and make any needed roof repairs, ensuring that you don’t just take a band-aid approach to solve roof problems.
 “If there is any [roof] damage,” experts say – “especially things that you may have fixed temporarily – make sure to fix them before the inspection.
 DIY patches and other unfinished repairs will be noted as defects on the inspection report.”